The week leading up to

 Woman In Black stars Daniel Radcliffe, his harmless days of Harry Potter are long behind him.
 This film is no joke, it will have you jumping out of your skin.
 It has all the makings of a great horror film; spooky empty house, dead owners, a creepy lake.
 Radcliffe stars as Arthur Kipps, a solicitor who travels to a village to discover that there is a ghost of a woman terrorising the locals.
 Instead of running for the hills he sticks around to see why she is so vengeful with terrifying consequences.
 Watch on Netflix now 5 Malevolent (2018)

-Little Women’s Florence Pugh, is haunting.
+Don’t Worry Darling’s Florence Pugh, is haunting.
 A group of scam artists make their money by faking paranormal activity.
 However, Malevolent after working in a desolate country house unexplainable things start to happen.
 It soon becomes too much for them to ignore and one by one they fall prey to what they’ve been mimicking.
 Malevolent isn’t for the easily scared and fainthearted.
 Watch on Netflix now 6 Ghost Stories (2018)

 Darkly funny and witty, don’t be sucked into

 and start thinking it’s a comedy style mockumentary.
 Professor Phillip Goodman Ghost Stories doesn’t believe in the supernatural.
 In fact he’s so sceptical that he’s creating a film to debunk spooky stories and occurrences.
 Filmed from the perspective of the production crew that are helping him interview mediums and psychics.
 It’ll leave you totally unnerved.
-Watch on Amazon now 7 The Girl with All The Gifts (2016)
+Watch on Amazon now 7 The Girl With All The Gifts (2016)